openlith/lang-bmb/README.md

 ```

 * **For the Architect:** You define the constraints once; the language enforces them forever.
-* **For the AI Assistant:** The lack of ambiguity allows AI to generate code with near-perfect success rates, as there is no "implied context" to hallucinate.
+* **For the Developer:** The rigid structure eliminates guesswork—if it compiles, it conforms to the specification.

 ---